Were Dalits barred from voting in Uttar Pradesh?

 He has mentioned Kasauli booth in Bijnor's Mirapur assembly segment.

-Samajwadi Party president Akhilesh Yadav tweeted that it is a fundamental right of every person to vote and a crime to prevent Dalits from exercising their franchise.
+SP president Akhilesh Yadav tweeted that it is a fundamental right of every person to vote and a crime to prevent Dalits from exercising their franchise.

 2019 Elections: Here are some interesting details